Utah 2020 Fire Season: The Latest On Fires Across The State

 The fire season has ended and there are currently no large active fires in the state, however there are several prescribed fires that are burning.
 For more information about prescribed burns, see below.

 Utah’s fire agencies are reporting no active wildfires.

 A real-time source of all active wildfires and projects across Utah, which is regularly updated by state fire officials.

 What Is Fire Season?

 As defined by state law, Utah’s “closed” fire season runs from June 1 to Oct.
 31. However, this year it’s been extended to Nov.
 30 because of warm, dry conditions across the state.
 The distinction refers to a different set of rules on burning and fire-related activities as the state enters its highest-risk period for wildfires.
-By contrast, a more lenient set of rules is in effect during the “open” fire season, which runs from November 1 to May 31.
+By contrast, a more lenient set of rules is in effect during the “open” fire season, which usually runs from Nov.
+1 to May 31.

 What Are The Conditions Across Utah?

 This year there’s been an uptick in the number of red flag warnings from the National Weather Service this year because of dry conditions.
 Temperatures across the state are beginning to drop, but fuels remain critically dry and fire potential is still high, according to Kait Webb, a spokesperson for the Utah Division of Forestry, Fire and State Lands.